Short Selling: IRS Tax Rules Are Unique

 Constructive sales on appreciated positions

 In the old days, owners stored stock certificates in safe deposit boxes.
 They could borrow and sell securities, but not the ones stored in their box — hence the moniker, “short sale against the box.”
-It became a popular tax shelter to defer capital gains taxes.
+It became a favorite tax shelter to defer capital gains taxes.

 The Taxpayer Relief Act of 1997 mostly closed the deferral loophole by adding new Section 1259 Constructive Sales Treatment For Appreciated Financial Positions.
-Before these changes, a trader could own security A with a large unrealized capital gain and short it against the box before year-end to economically freeze the capital gain, but defer realization of the capital gain until the following year.
+Before these changes, a trader could own security A with a substantial unrealized capital gain and short it against the box before year-end to economically freeze the capital gain, but defer realization of the capital gain until the following year.
 Exception: A trader can still achieve tax deferral on an open short against the box position at year-end if he buys to cover the open short position by Jan.
 30 and leaves the long position open throughout the 60-day period beginning on the date he closes the transaction — so there is an economic risk.

 Brokers do not report constructive sales on appreciated positions on Form 1099-Bs.
 Traders need to make manual adjustments on Form 8949.
 I recommend using tax-compliant software or a service provider that uses a tax-compliant software.